Technickel-Dev/baseline-mcp/video-assets/baseline-mcp-video-script.md

 **Visuals:**
 > {
 > **Storyboard Prompt:** "A beautiful, and highly-detailed photorealistic cinematic still photo in a 16:9 aspect ratio.
-A cowboy figure (Technickel, with his emoji face showing a content smile (😊)) is riding a magnificent robotic horse made of chrome and glowing light pipes.
+A cowboy figure (Technickel, with his emoji face showing a content smile (😊)) is riding a magnificent cyan wireframe holographic horse.
 They are captured mid-gallop, heading away from the camera towards a dramatic binary sunset over a digital ranch.
 The lighting is warm and cinematic.
 The mood is hopeful, conclusive, and epic.",
 > **Scene Description:** "A beautiful, highly detailed, photorealistic shot in a 16:9 aspect ratio.
 Technickel, an AI Wrangler, is back on the digital ranch, with cinematic sunset lighting.
-He's riding the magnificent robotic horse.",
+He's riding the magnificent cyan wireframe holographic horse.",
 > **Action:** "He rides slowly towards a binary sunset.
 As he gets smaller, he turns back slightly, and his emoji face gives a final, friendly smiling expression (😊) before he faces forward again.
 The sun dips below the horizon, and the entire screen quickly fades to black.",
 > **Audio - Music:** "The main theme swells to a heroic, optimistic crescendo, then fades out with the screen."
 > }